jendave/fifth-edition-srd/docs/player/adventuring.md

 For each additional hour of travel beyond 8 hours, the characters cover the distance shown in the Hour column for their pace, and each character must make a Constitution saving throw at the end of the hour.

 The DC is 10 + 1 for each hour past 8 hours.
-On a failed saving throw, a character suffers one level of exhaustion (see appendix A).
+On a failed saving throw, a character suffers one level of exhaustion (see appendix PH-A).

 **Mounts and Vehicles.** For short spans of time (up to an hour), many animals move much faster than humanoids.
 A mounted character can ride at a gallop for about an hour, covering twice the usual distance for a fast pace.
 If fresh mounts are available every 8 to 10 miles, characters can cover larger distances at this pace, but this is very rare except in densely populated areas.